aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 ## Screenshots

-> Click on the thumbnails to see the full res screenshot

 > Note that all blue labels in the headers (text widgets) are links that will take you to the respective resource in the console for quick access.

 ### Lambda in "compact" mode